There will be a LOT of spoilers including one or two theories here.

 I’ve always found Hope, Empire and Jedi as a set of more elegant movies, but they were made for a different time.
 They were made for “a generation that grew up without fairy tales.”

 Perhaps that is the reason why The Force Awakens tackles a very similar material, with a different execution.
 There’s a lot – some will say too many – of plot points that seem a little too familiar.
 A fugitive droid with critical information.
 A superweapon capable of destroying planets.
 A desperate plan to attack said superweapon before it destroys the rebel base.
 As everything was laid out for the audience to absorb, I couldn’t help having a bad feeling about this.
-But as it turns out, the execution was great – not flawless, but it makes one amazing movie.
+But as it turns out, the execution was good – not flawless, but as decent this movie is… And this is the bit where me watching the next two comes in… It ends up more flawed because of the outcome.

 Poe Dameron (Oscar Isaac) is the Resistance’s shining X-Wing pilot.
 He seems to have the experience of Wedge Antilles mixed in with the cockyness of Han Solo.
 He gets captured by Kylo Ren and his first words are: “Are you talking first?
 Or am I?
 Who’s supposed to talk first?”.
 I feel like his story should begin earlier.
 I also would’ve liked a simpler plot for BB-8.
 Instead of the scavenger map to Luke Skywalker, BB-8 could just have been looking for help so somebody would rescue his master.
 The First Order could have just looked for the droid so that the Resistance didn’t learn of Kylo Ren being there.
 Poe is still the epitome of cool and BB-8 was a delightfully cheerful droid.